We’re trial lawyers. Our core competency – above everything else – is trying cases to juries. And we specialize in beating giants.

 In order to understand if the employer is offering you a fair amount in severance pay, you need to understand if you’ve got any potential claims against the employer and, if yes, the strength of those claims.
 For example, if you’ve got a strong discrimination or unpaid overtime claim against your employer, then even if your employer is offering you 6 months’ worth of severance pay, it may not be enough compared to the value of the claim that they want you to release.

 You bet.
 And that’s why it’s important to consult with a Minnesota employment lawyer about your severance agreement and your underlying employment situation.
-We can give you an honest and straightforward opinion on whether you’ve got any potential legal claims against your employer, the strength of those claims, the value of those claims, and whether the employer is offering you enough in severance to release those claims.
-If not, we can call the employer (or usually, write a letter) outlining your claims and asking for more money in severance to release them.
-We can help negotiate additional severance pay by using the leverage of your potential lawsuit.
+You need an honest and straightforward opinion on whether you’ve got any potential legal claims against your employer, the strength of those claims, the value of those claims, and whether the employer is offering you enough in severance to release those claims.
+If not, you may need a lawyer who can call the employer (or usually, write a letter) outlining your claims and asking for more money in severance to release them.
+Lawyers can help negotiate additional severance pay by using the leverage of your potential lawsuit.

-On the other hand, if we listen to your situation and conclude that you’ve got no plausible case – or that your case would be too risky compared to the guaranteed money offered in your severance agreement – then we’ll tell you that too and you can accept the agreement with the confidence that you’re doing the right thing.
+On the other hand, if a lawyer determines that you’ve got no plausible case – or that your case would be too risky compared to the guaranteed money offered in your severance agreement – that advice could help you in deciding whether or not to accept the agreement.

 The same principles as stated above apply – you should have an attorney listen to your situation to determine if you have any potential claims, as that can raise the value of your severance.

 Additionally, especially with executives and professionals but oftentimes with other employees as well, employers have other interests in offering severance pay.
 For example, they may want confidentiality, non-disparagement, cooperation with the transition to a new employee, a non-competition agreement, or other non-monetary terms.
-Minneapolis severance agreement lawyers can help you negotiate additional severance pay in exchange for these non-monetary items.
+Employment law attorneys can help you negotiate additional severance pay in exchange for these non-monetary items.

-Contact Our Minnesota and Wisconsin Severance Agreement and Severance Pay Attorneys for a Free Consultation.
+Contact Our Minnesota and Wisconsin Severance Agreement and Severance Pay Attorneys.

 THE MADIA LAW WAY